ramya-sunkavalli/task1/README.md

 # ramya-sunkavalli.task1
-to prdicct the percentage of student based on stud hours. using simple linear regression as it contains only two variables
+to predict the percentage of students based on study hours. using simple linear regression model as it contains only two variables